 Located at the narrowest portion of Maryland, where the Appalachian Mountains divide the eastern part of the state from the western portion, Washington County is an area of natural beauty with hills and rivers, stone bridges and farmhouses.
 The Great Appalachian Valley, which extends south into Virginia as the Shenandoah Valley was an ancient hunting ground of a number of different native American tribes.
 It is said that when the earliest Europeans ventured over the mountains they found a largely open valley full of bison, bears, deer, wolves, bobcats, mountain lions, foxes, beavers and more.

 The first Europeans land speculators came to this region in the early 1700s, before the French and Indian War, but more permanent settlement came after that conflict ended in 1763.
-In 1776 this county was formed from Frederick County and next year the county shares its 250th anniversary with the nation.
+In 1776 the county was formed from Frederick County and next year the shares its 250th anniversary with the nation.
 Washington County, MD was the first in the nation to be named for George Washington.
 A later war is remembered in this county because of its effects upon the landscape and on people’s memories.
-The Battle of Antietam and smaller skirmishes took place here in the American Civil War and left its mark on and near Sharpsburg, MD.
+The Battle of Antietam and smaller skirmishes took place here in the American Civil War and they left their mark on the county.
 Indeed, hardly a site on this tour was untouched by it.

-The Antietam Battlefield is one of the most completely preserved in the U.S. and the tour today is raising money for the Heart of the Civil War Heritage Area’s visitor’s center located in the Newcomer House just outside of Sharpsburg on route 34.
-This museum is dedicated to the civilians this battle.
+The Antietam Battlefield is one of the most completely preserved in the U.S. and the tour today is raising money for the Heart of the Civil War Heritage Area which operates a visitor center located in the Newcomer House just outside of Sharpsburg on route 34.
+The house witnessed the 1862 battle.
+Here, the civilian experience is interpreted and visitors may learn about things to see and do while in the area, and how to extend their history experiences in Washington, Frederick and Carroll counties.
 Farms on and around the battlefield were damaged, burned and pillaged as two large armies met on the fields nearby.
 The Newcomer House will be open on the day of the tour from 10 a.m. to 4 p.m.
 Please stop by to see where the funds raised by this tour will be used.

-Tour Headquarters
+Tour Headquarters:

+Beaver Creek School Event Center located at 9702 Beaver Creek Church Rd.
+We are beginning the tour in a schoolhouse in Beaver Creek, southeast of Hagerstown.
+Tickets for the tour may be purchased here and online ticket purchases and tour bells may be exchanged for admission tickets, along with the tour book giving the full description and address of each property.
+Swag bags with goodies from Washington County businesses will be given out to tour goers.
 The Beaver Creek school operated from 1904-1961 and many area residents still remember their time in this two room school.
 It has been fully restored and visitors will see original desks, the pot bellied stove that kept the children and their teacher warm on cold winter days and the original slate blackboards which were hidden behind the walls and were found in the renovation.
 This is a look at how many of America’s rural children were educated in the early 1900s.
 This space is now available for events and as a community meeting place.
 Parking is available at the school or across the street in the church parking lot.
+Restrooms are available here.

 Next the tour moves on to the Beaver Creek settlement across the creek, with a tour of two properties.
 The first is Doub’s Mill, a private home and garden, and then on to Cool Hollow Flower Farm, also a private property open today as a special event.

-Doub’s Mill is the second structure on the site and was built in 1811.
+Doub’s Mill is the second grist mill on the site and was built in 1811.
 The current owners have beautifully renovated the large building to accommodate modern life.
-It’s a thrill to stand inside and look at the river as it runs underneath, through the building.
+It’s a thrill to stand inside and look at the river as it runs through the building.
 The owners are avid gardeners and visitors will enjoy walking behind the mill, past the newly restored cooper’s shed to see their lovely gardens beside the creek.

 From here the tour takes you into Hagerstown to the gem at the center of Hagerstown: the Washington County Museum of Fine Arts set in City Park at 401 Museum Drive, Hagerstown, MD The museum houses American works by artists such as Thomas Moran, Childe Hassam, Frederic Church, Thomas Cole and Albert Bierstadt as well as a collection of Old Masters and Modern Art.
 The core of the museum’s collection is that of William H. Singer, Jr., an American artist who painted largely in Europe.
 He and his wife built and donated the museum and much of their collection of artwork to the county in 1931.
 Restrooms are available here.